Nechells: Primary schools

 Two primary schools in Nechells have acquired academy status.
 They are Nechells Primary E-ACT Academy (the successor to Nechells Junior and Infants school and Hutton Street Board School before that) and Nechells Church of England Academy (the successor to St Clement's Church of England Primary School which opened next to St Clement's Church in Stuart Street in 1859).

 Secondary schools

-Nechells Secondary Modern school, for pupils aged 11–16, which was incorporated into the existing Eliot Street Junior and Infants site after the passing of the 1944 Education Act, and with additional buildings on the adjoining Crompton Road, was closed and its buildings demolished in the 1980s.
+Nechells Secondary Modern school, for pupils aged 11–16, which was incorporated into the existing Eliot Street Junior and Infants site after the passing of the Education Act 1944, and with additional buildings on the adjoining Crompton Road, was closed and its buildings demolished in the 1980s.

 Nechells is currently served by Heartlands Academy, the successor to Heartlands High School and Duddeston Manor School before that.

 Transport

 Nechells is served by Duddeston railway station and Aston railway station.
-From 1856 to 1869, a station named "Bloomsbury and Nechells " was situated slightly to the north of the present Duddeston station.
+From 1856 to 1869, Bloomsbury and Nechells railway station was situated slightly to the north of the present Duddeston station.